5T33Z0/Clover-Crate/ACPI/README.md

 ### AddMCHC

-Adds `MCHC` device.
-It's related to the Memory Controller which is usually missing from the DSDT.
-But for some chipsets this device is serviceable, and therefore it must be attached to the I/O Registry in order to enable proper power management of the PCI bus.
-This fix is usually combined with `FixSBUS`.
-If you get kernel panics during boot, disable AddMCHC.
+Adds MCHC device which is related to the Memory Controller and is sually combined with `FixSBUS` to get the System Management Bus Controller working.
+In general, a device of the `0x060000` class is absent in the DSDT, but for some chipsets this device is serviceable, and therefore it must be attached to I/O Reg in order to properly wire the power management of the PCI bus.

 ### FixAirport